jaykhan-dev/portfolio-docs/docs/web-dev/nozomi.md

 **Work in progress**

-Nozomi Digital is dedicated to building on Bitcoin.
+Nozomi is dedicated to building on Bitcoin.
 With the increased adoption of the Bitcoin Lightning network, I believe more people are seeing the value of using an open, permissionless and immutable blockchain.

 There are a few points to be made about the "crypto" and "blockchain" industries.